Erodium

 Perennial herb.

-Inflorescence: Umbels of 3-6 flowers; bracts lanceolate to ovate, slightly pubescent; peduncles 4-13 cm, sepals 8-12 mm; petals 6-12 mm; white or light pink, upper two petals feathered dark purple.
+Inflorescence: bracts lanceolate to ovate, white, somewhat hairy; peduncles 4-13 cm, umbels with 1-7 flowers; sepals 8-12 mm; petals c.
+10 mm; white or light pink, upper two petals feathered dark purple.
 Flowers April to September.